INFORMATION FOR TRAVEL ENTRY REQUIREMENTS TO THE COOK ISLANDS

 Is there a telecommunications network in the Cook Islands?

-Are traveller sim cards available?
+Are Traveller Sim cards available?

 Yes.
-Visitors can get a preloaded Vodafone Cook Islands 15-Day Travel SIM card.
-These are available at the Vodafone outlet at the airport or from their stores located in Avarua and Muri Beach.Travel SIM cards are preloaded with 5GB data, 30 calling minutes and 300 TXTs to anywhere in the world.
+Visitors can get a preloaded Vodafone Cook Islands Travel SIM card.
+These are available at the Vodafone outlet at the airport or from their stores located in Avarua.
+Travel SIM cards are preloaded with mobile data, calling minutes, and TXTs to anywhere in the world.
 Click HERE to check out their traveller plans available.
+Check with your current mobile provider to see if your device is network locked (as it may need to be unlocked before your visit.
+Vodafones Travel SIM cards are also available as an eSIM.

 Does the Cook Islands have WIFI hotspots?